Kristify/docs/docs/GettingStarted/installation.md

 ---

 You should now have a Turtle with Kristify installed on it.
 Great!
-Now its time to place the following things.
+Now it's time to place the following things.
 Kristify **needs** the following parts:

  - **Monitor** *(Minimum 5x3 large)*
  - **Chests** *(Connect as much as you need)*